Rheumatoid nodules are firm, flesh-coloured lumps that grow under the skin close to joints.

 The nodules can be painful and may interfere with daily activities, put pressure on nerves and limit movement.
 Rheumatoid nodules in areas such as the heart and lungs may affect organ function.

 What are the causes of rheumatoid nodules?

 Rheumatoid nodules usually occur in patients with severe rheumatoid arthritis.
 Nearly all rheumatoid arthritis patients with nodules test positive for rheumatoid factor.

-Rheumatoid factor is positive in 70% to 80% of people with RA.
+Rheumatoid factor is positive in 70% to 80% of people with rheumatoid arthritis.
 Studies show that when rheumatoid arthritis is linked with a positive rheumatoid factor test, it may indicate more aggressive disease.

 Other factors may increase the chance of rheumatoid arthritis nodules.
 One study found that cigarette smoking increases nodules in patients with rheumatoid arthritis..Methotrexate, a commonly used rheumatoid arthritis drug, has also been linked to increased development of rheumatoid nodules.

 Are there treatments for rheumatoid nodules?

 Sometimes disease-modifying anti-rheumatic drugs (DMARDs) can reduce the size of rheumatoid arthritis nodules.
 But patients who take methotrexate may develop an increase in size and number of nodules.
 If nodules are thought to be a result of methotrexate treatment, a change in medication regimen may help.
 However, this decision must be carefully made on an individual basis.

 Injections of corticosteroids may help shrink nodules.
 Sometimes surgery is necessary if rheumatoid nodules become infected or cause severe symptoms.

 Seeing your doctor regularly is important to help reduce the risk of serious problems with rheumatoid nodules.